coopdanger/ppm-specification/draft-ppm-protocol.md

 To generate the report, the client begins by running the VDAF input-distribution algorithm on the public parameter `public_param` and its measurement.
-This transforms the measurement into a set of input shares, one for each aggregator.
-To encrypt each input share, the client first generates an HPKE {{!I-D.irtf-cfrg-hpke}} context for the aggregator by running
+This transforms the measurement into a sequence of input shares, one for each aggregator.
+To encrypt each input share, the client first generates an HPKE
+{{!I-D.irtf-cfrg-hpke}} context for the aggregator by running

 ~~~
 enc, context = SetupBaseS(pk,